anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

     utilizes PKCS#10 to encode Certificate Signing Requests (CSRs).
-    While such a CSR was not designed to include a proof of origin, there is a limited, indirect way of binding it to the source authentication of the underlying (D)TLS session.
+    While such a CSR was not designed to include a proof of origin, there is a limited, indirect way of binding it to the source authentication of the underlying TLS session.
     This is achieved by including in the CSR the tls-unique value {{RFC5929}}
-    resulting from the (D)TLS handshake.
-As this is optionally supported by the EST `"/simpleenroll"` endpoint used in BRSKI and the (D)TLS handshake employed in BRSKI includes certificate-based client authentication of the pledge with its IDevID,  the proof of pledge identity being an authenticated (D)TLS client can be bound to the CSR.
+    resulting from the TLS handshake.
+As this is optionally supported by the EST `"/simpleenroll"` endpoint used in BRSKI and the TLS handshake employed in BRSKI includes certificate-based client authentication of the pledge with its IDevID,  the proof of pledge identity being an authenticated TLS client can be bound to the CSR.

-    Yet this binding is only valid in the context of the (D)TLS session established with the registrar acting as the EST server and typically also as an RA.
+    Yet this binding is only valid in the context of the TLS session established with the registrar acting as the EST server and typically also as an RA.
 So even such a cryptographic binding of the authenticated pledge identity to the CSR is not visible nor verifiable to